-On some phones, it may be on the last Home screen.
-On other phones, it is not.
+It is not on one of the home screens.
 You need to see all apps to find it.
-To do that, tap the Home button.
+To do that, tap the home button.
 Then, swipe up from the bottom of the screen.
 Now, swipe from right to left to get to the last screen.
 You will find the app there.

-iPhone: You can find it on the last Home screen.
+iPhone: You can find it on the last home screen.
 Uninstalling an app Say: I downloaded the app, but I don't like it.
 How can I delete it?
 Android: Find the app on the phone.
 Touch and hold it.
 Choose Uninstall from the menu.
 Then tap Ok. iPhone: Find the app on the phone.
 Touch and hold it.
 Press X, then Delete.
 Finally, tap the Home button.
 Practice Approximate time: 15-20 min Divide the students into pairs.
-Give one enlarged image from Module 6-CLB 2/3-Digital Skill 4-Practice-Handout Download Apps to each pair, and one page with questions.
-Have students work together to answer the questions about the app.
-When finished, ask if they will download the app.
-Your turn Approximate time: 15 minutes Distribute Module 6-CLB 2/3-Digital Skill 4-Your Turn-Handout Download Apps iPhone/Android.
-There are two versions.
-Give the corresponding handout to students who have iPhones or android phones.
+Give one enlarged image from Module 6-CLB 4-Digital Skill 4-Practice-Handout Download Apps to each pair, and one page with questions.
+Have students work together to answer the questions about the two apps.
+When finished, discuss with the group which app they would trust and why.
+Your turn Approximate time: 15-25 minutes Distribute Module 6-CLB 4-Digital Skill 4-Your Turn-Handout Download Apps.
 Have students follow instructions to download the app on their phone.
-After they finish, students can delete the app.
-Closing What have you learned today?
-Review the skills learned and practiced in this workshop.
-Ask concept-check questions.
-For example: Where are the apps located on your phone?> on the Home screen.
-How many Home screens do you have?
-(Answers will vary) Which button returns you to the first Home screen?> Home button Where is it located?> bottom centre Etc. What are you going to do to practice on your own?
-Have students say what they will do to for independent practice before the next session, e.g. Do the Extra Practice Activity online.
+When finished, students can delete the app.
+DIGITAL SKILL 5 Approximate time: 25-45 min Add contacts Information for the teacher: The information saved in Contacts is used by other apps, such as messaging or email.
+When you start typing in the information in these apps, the app will pull information from the Contacts.
+Objectives Students will be able to: add new contacts into the contact list search contacts edit contacts delete contacts Vocabulary contact - the people whose names, telephone numbers, addresses, etc. you keep, for example on your mobile phone edit - to correct Learn Approximate time: 10-20 minutes Ask students: Do you have a lot of contacts on your phone?
+What information do you save in Contacts?
+Name?
+Phone number?
+Email?
+Address?
+You can save all of these in your Contacts.
+Let's learn how to do it.
+If you have a smaller group, gather the students around one table and show how to add new contacts on the phone.
+Alternatively, project Module 6-CLB 4-Digital Skill